-Makaamo Lagoon is a fascinating.
-One of the nature trails lead to this mangrove surrounded, saltwater lagoon that is best enjoyed watching the sunset or sunrise in silence.
+Makaamo Lagoon is also fascinating.
+One of the nature trails lead to this mangrove-surrounded saltwater lagoon that is best enjoyed during the sunset or sunrise in silence.

-One beach in Cadlao Island may be recognized by visitors as one of the settings of the Scandinavian TV show, Robinson Expedisjonen, the forerunner to Survivor, located in the north-east part and is good spot for snorkeling.
+A beach in Cadlao Island may be recognized by visitors as one of the settings of the Scandinavian TV show – Robinson Expedisjonen, the forerunner to Survivor.
+It is located in the north-east part and it is good spot for snorkeling.

-Dilumacad Island I also known as the Helicopter Island because of the limestone cliffs that resembles a helicopter viewed in a significant distance.
+Dilumacad Island is also known as the Helicopter Island because of its limestone cliffs that resemble a helicopter viewed in a significant distance.
 The island is ideal for picnic lunches during island hopping.

 It has an underwater tunnel and a fringing reef on the southern end.
 The island that is ideal for sand bathing, sunset watching and other beach activities is the island of Pangulasian.
 It stretches up to 750 meters of powdery white sand.
 Cluster of coral reefs make this area another good place for snorkeling and diving.

-There is a trail in the middle of the island that ends its peak to witness a 360-degree view of Bacuit Bay and nearby islands.
+There is a trail in the middle of the island that ends on a spot allowing you to witness a 360-degree view of Bacuit Bay and nearby islands.
 Snake Island or the Vigan Island got its name because of the fine natural sandspit, (s-shaped sandbank).
-It is only visible clearly during the low tide, and is perfect spot as shallow swimming areas.
+It is only visible clearly during the low tide.
+Those are perfect spots as shallow swimming areas.

-Cudugnon Island though, is an anthropological site.
-Dating back to the Song Dynasty (960-1279 CE) this island is where jewelries and pottery were yielded.
+Cudugnon Island is an anthropological site.
+Dating back to the Song Dynasty (960-1279 CE), this island is where jewelries and pottery were yielded.

-Anthropologists believe that the cave inhabitants were from Borneo who trekked through the prehistoric land bridge that once connected Borneo to Palawan.
-Matinloc Island, on the other hand, is the longest slim island in El Nido which is a white sand beach beside a sinkhole, it is enclosed by steep rock walls, and it is inaccessible by boat, though.
-The way to reach it, is to swim underwater and through a constricted crevice in the rock wall.
+Anthropologists believe that the cave inhabitants were from Borneo.
+They trekked through the prehistoric land bridge that once connected Borneo to Palawan.
+Matinloc Island, on the other hand, is the longest slim island in El Nido, It is a white sand beach beside a sinkhole, it is enclosed by steep rock walls, and it is inaccessible by boat, though.
+The way to reach it is to swim underwater and through a constricted crevice in the rock wall.

 The locals refer to it as the secret beach of the Island.
-At noon time, a stream of light shines through the passage.
+At noontime, a stream of light shines through the passage.
 Another beach that the island is famous for is the Kulasa Beach.
-It’s a 100-meter beach with a sliver of fine white.
+It’s a 100-meter beach with a sliver of fine white sand.

-This place is one of the most important sites for the birds’ nest collector or locally called busyador.
-Other must see places are, the Aberawan River, where egrets settle among the mangrove trees.
-Ille cave, where traces of old civilization was found.
-Nacpan Beach, which exhibits a 4 kilometer stretch of white sand beach and immaculate cerulean waters.
+This place is one of the most important sites for the birds’ nest collector, locally called busyador.
+Other must see places are: the Aberawan River, where egrets settle among the mangrove trees; Ille cave, where traces of old civilization was found; Nacpan Beach, which exhibits a 4 kilometer stretch of white sand beach and immaculate cerulean waters.

-Poblacion, the town proper, where visitors can buy souvenirs and gifts, and of course, the Balay Tubay, which is a very old house, 90 years old, turned into a bar displaying paintings and handicrafts of local artist.
-For those who visit, eat and shop, there are different establishments that will satisfy their needs.
+Poblacion is a town where visitors can buy souvenirs and gifts.
+Last, but not least, the Balay Tubay is a very old house (90 years old), which turned into a bar displaying paintings and handicrafts of local artist.
+For those who visit to eat or shop, there are different establishments that will satisfy all their needs.